 If a buddy of yours has turned down one too many invitations or has been acting out of character, it could be cause for concern.
 More so if that friend has confided in you that he or she has had trouble sleeping or has been feeling in a low mood.
 If they have been increasingly absent from work or school, do raise a red flag and have a conversation with them.
 Acquaint yourself with the signs and symptoms of depression so that you can recognise them in your close friends.

 Chronic or severe absenteeism from school or work is a clear sign that something is amiss.
-However, people with depression often can still go through the motions and show up for their work obligations.
+However, people with depression can often still go through the motions and show up for their work obligations.
 Being a place of daily contact, education institutions and work organisations are in the next best position to recognise depression symptoms and encourage treatment.

 However, the stigma surrounding mental illnesses remains strong and many do not talk about their depression for fear of jeopardising their jobs or, for job seekers, a potential job.
 In particular, those in positions of influence, such as school personnel and employers, should be equipped with basic mental health literacy to manage and support students and employees with mental health concerns.